AdguardTeam/BrowserAssistant/README.md

 ## Localisation

 - `setup your project locales, directories in the file tasks/locales.js`
-- `yarn locales:upload` used to upload base `en` locale
+- `yarn locales upload` used to upload base `en` locale
-- `yarn locales:download` run to download and save all locales
+- `yarn locales download` run to download and save all locales

 ## CRX Beta and Release Builds